BUTDRILL1/gym-ping/README.md

 > **Find!
 Fit!
 Thrive!**

  **Gym-Ping** is a web application designed to help users locate gyms, track their fitness progress, and enhance their workout journey.
-With features like a gym locator, a fitness tracker dashboard (coming soon), and a modern responsive design, Gym-Ping aims to be the ultimate companion for fitness enthusiasts.
+With features like a gym locator,an exercise helper, a fitness tracker dashboard (coming soon), and a modern responsive design, Gym-Ping aims to be the ultimate companion for fitness enthusiasts.

 ## Table of Contents